The Cheesecake Labs team’s goal is to provide you with the best version of your digital product. And there’s no one way of getting that right.

 Fewer developers (as it stands today)

 Having the features of Flutter isn’t worth much if you can’t find people to build your app or help maintain it.
-Flutter’s developer community is modest but growing, so as it stands today you may encounter a talent shortage when developing your app (although not at Cheesecake Labs).
+Flutter’s developer community is modest but growing, so as it stands today you may encounter a talent shortage when developing your app with Flutter versus React Native and other frameworks (although not at Cheesecake Labs).

 Before starting a Flutter app, you’ll need to ensure you have the people available to deliver your vision.
 You could also face challenges onboarding new talent since there aren’t as many resources available to learn the programming language.